iudx/iudx-readme/tutorials/getting_started.md

 - Authorisation server
   - Manages authorisation to access the data-resources

-This document provides examples to get one stared quickly on using IUDX.
+This document provides examples to get you stared quickly on using IUDX.
 The examples below are for the Pune instance of IUDX, also referred to as PUDX.

 ## Catalogue APIs